ramiel/profanity-light/README.md

 Don't worry to define all the possible characters when defining a word.
 For example the word `flowers?` will be matched also against `fl0wer` and `fl0wer$`!

-Each dictionary can have a different set of symbol replacement, but we'll see this later when we'll add custom dictionaried.
+Each dictionary can have a different set of symbol replacement, but we'll see this later when we'll add custom dictionaries.

 **NOTE**: If a symbol has a meaning in a regexp, it must be escaped, i.e. '\\$'  '\\{'